 There is a minimum 3 night hire period charge.

 Christmas and New Year are only available for 7 night hire periods

 Other holiday times (e.g. 5,6,8,9 and a maximum of 10 night hire periods) may be available by arrangement.
 Please note additional charges may be incurred.

-Bonds: Bonds may be higher for hires over 7 days and during peak holiday times.
+Deposits and Bonds: May be higher for hires over 7 days and during peak holiday times.

 FUEL is not included in your hire fee and is an additional cost.